 Academy for Supervisors: AFSU

-Additional Information: The Academy incorporates content from a number of Division of Personnel & Labor Relations´ (DOP&LR) classes into one week-long course.
+Additional Information: The Academy incorporates content from a number of Division of Personnel & Labor Relations´ (DOP&LR) classes into one course.
 The information is integrated with Academy content and is specifically presented to draw connections between the various subjects in the context of effective leadership and managerial principles.
-In addition, the Academy provides a five-day forum for supervisors to network with peers and develop partnerships both inside and outside their departments that enhances state services.
+In addition, the Academy provides a three-day forum for supervisors to network with peers and develop partnerships both inside and outside their departments that enhances state services.

 If you are unable to attend the Academy, some of the knowledge and skills taught in AFSU are offered in the following one-day DOP&LR courses: